A Guide to the Year in Klamath Basin Beer

 Once Labor Day Weekend comes and goes, keep an eye out at breweries and beer bars around Klamath County for their fresh-hop offerings; chances are good you’ll spend the next 11 months craving the fresh flavors.

-Opening soon to serve thirsty patrons will be General Duffy’s Waterhole, a popular taphouse and food cart pod in Redmond, Oregon, is currently working to open its second location in the heart of downtown Klamath Falls.
+The latest addition to the Klamath Falls beer scene—an all-new taproom and food cart pavilion—will be opening soon and to serve thirsty patrons.
+General Duffy’s Waterhole, a popular taphouse and food cart pod in Redmond, Oregon, is currently working to open its second location in the heart of downtown Klamath Falls.
 When it opens, the pavilion will offer year-round food and beverage options—indoors and out—along with fire pits, cornhole fields, a stage for live performances, several food options, and more.

 The growing beer scene and multiple brew-specific festivals make Klamath County a great stop on any beer lover’s adventure list.
 No matter what time of year you decide to visit, you are guaranteed fun and good beer.
 Cheers!